dominic-chang/Krang.jl/dev/.documenter/examples/level-set-example.md

 # Raytracing a Level Set geometry {#Raytracing-a-Level-Set-geometry}

-A level set geoemtry is defined by a constraint equations $f(x,y,z)=0$.
+A level set geometry is defined by a constraint equations $f(x,y,z)=0$.
 We will ray trace an example parabaloid geometry in this example as a simple geometric jet model.

 ```julia
 using Krang